Engagement Letter – Uses, Contents, Format, Free Templates

 Specific service details

-Thirdly the engagement letter should provide specific details about the services the client should expect to receive.
+Thirdly it should provide specific details about the services the client should expect to receive.
 A brief description of the services will help the company avoid misunderstandings with the client.

 The services that will be provided under this letter are legal consultation services.